Symmetric pairs and branching laws: Introduction

 Here ${\rm Sym}(\mathbb{E}^{\hbox{ \rm nci}}_{x})$, which is the symmetric algebra of $\mathbb{E}^{\hbox{ \rm nci}}_{x}$, is an admissible representation of $H_x$ and $\bigwedge \mathbb{E}^{\hbox{ \rm ci}}_{x}= \bigwedge^{+}\mathbb{E}^{\hbox{ \rm ci}}_{x}\ominus\bigwedge^{-} \mathbb{E}^{\hbox{ \rm ci}}_{x}$ is a virtual representation of $H_{x}$. \end{theo}

 We give now another formulation for decomposition (\ref{eq:theoreme-principal}) using the (right) action of the Weyl group $W=N(T)/T$ on the flag variety $\Fcal$.
 If $x=gT\in \Fcal$ and $w\in W$ we take $xw:=gwT$.
-We notice immediately that $Z_\theta$ is stable under the action of $W$.
+We notice that $Z_\theta$ is stable under the action of $W$ and that the quotient $Z_\theta/W$ parametrizes the set of maximal tori of $G$ stable under $\theta$.

 We associate to an element $x=gT\in Z_\theta$ the subgroup $W^H_x\subset W$ defined by the relation $w\in W^H_x\Longleftrightarrow Hxw=Hx$.
 We denote by $H\backslash Z_{\theta}\slash W$ the quotient of $Z_\theta$ by the action of $H\times W$, and by $\bar{x}\in H\backslash Z_{\theta}\slash W$ the image of $x\in Z_\theta$ through the quotient map.
 We associate to $\bar{x}\in H\backslash Z_{\theta}\slash W$ the element $Q_{\bar{x}}(\lambda)\in \widehat{R}(H)$ defined as follows